New Ramsey Multiplicity Bounds and Search Heuristics: Constructive upper bounds

-There are of course again many degrees of freedom when implementing this algorithm.
-One liberty we took in this case was to modify the way the history is implemented: rather than storing a history of the last $\ell$ states and excluding those from the update, we simply store a list of the last $\ell$ modified bits of bits from a state and exclude any state that differs from the current one in one of those bits.
-This slightly increases the number of states excluded but drastically decreases the computational and implementation effort required to determine which states to exclude.
+There are many degrees of freedom when implementing this algorithm.
+One modification we made was to the history implementation: instead of storing a history of the last $\ell$ states and excluding those from the update, we store a list of the last $\ell$ modified bits and exclude any state that differs from the current one in one of those bits.
+This slightly increases the number of excluded states but drastically reduces the computational and implementation effort required to determine which states to exclude.

-What is surprising is that this simple method, the key component of which can be described in a single line of pseudo-code, proved to be by far the best performing one for our purposes.
-SA was capable of finding equally good states as Tabu search, but required significantly more time for comparable performance.
-Furthermore, because Tabu search acts like a local search from the start, rather than slowly converging to it like SA, it also usually finds good states very early on.
-We should note that this method, like SA, is commonly executed in parallel for several different initial states.